UoB-COMSM0110/2024-group-14/README.md

 > "As a player, I want to see my score and lives left on the screen as I play the game"

+> "As a player, I want to be warned of the map inversion so that I can prepare myself"

 > "⁠⁠As a player, I want to see the rules of the game before playing it, so that I can prepare myself for the challenges ahead"

 ### Use-Case Diagram